-For the first time ever, scientists placed alligator carcasses at the bottom of the Gulf of Mexico to see which bottom feeders might make a meal of the dead reptiles.
+In April 2019, scientists placed alligator carcasses at the bottom of the Gulf of Mexico to see which bottom feeders might make a meal of the dead reptiles.
 The results came as a surprise even to the researchers.

-Astounding new video taken at a depth of 2,000 meters by a remotely operated vehicle (ROV) in the Gulf of Mexico shows giant deep-sea isopods not wasting any time when an unexpected meal presented itself—in this case, a meal that doesn’t typically appear on the menu.
+Astounding new video taken at a depth of 2,000 metres by a remotely operated vehicle (ROV) in the Gulf of Mexico shows giant deep-sea isopods not wasting any time when an unexpected meal presented itself—in this case, a meal that doesn’t typically appear on the menu.

 The researchers responsible for the grim experiment, a team led by Craig McClain and Clifton Nunnally from the Louisiana University Marine Consortium (LUMCON), were studying how material from terrestrial environments enrich food webs in deep-ocean environments.